habte032/habte032/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Habtemariam Kibru, a passionate student of software engineering.<br><br>😎 I love diving into the world of technology, exploring new ideas, and solving problems.<br><br>📚 Currently learning and growing every day to become the best version of myself.<br><br>💡 Fun Fact: I'm fascinated by the endless possibilities that technology offers!<br><br>🌟 Let's connect and learn together!
+I'm Habtemariam Kibru, a passionate student of software engineering.<br><br>😎 I love diving into the world of technology, exploring new ideas, and solving problems.<br><br>📚 Currently learning and growing every day to become the best version of myself.<br><br>💡<br>🌟 Let's connect and learn together!
 Feel free to reach out and say hello! ✨

 ## 🌐 Socials: